DataDog/hiring-engineers/answers.md

 > Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

-MySQL is installed and configured with the following tasks in the ansible playbook.
-We also include the mysql-python library which allows configuration of the database through ansible.
+MySQL is installed and configured with the following tasks in the Ansible playbook.
+We also include the mysql-python library which allows configuration of the database through Ansible.
 We configure mysql with a mysql user "datadog".
 This user has REPLICATION CLIENT and PROCESS priviledges which is all the datadog mysql check will need.

 ```
   - name: Install mysql-server
     apt: name=mysql-server state=latest
-  - name: Install mysql-python # allows us to use ansible mysql_db module
+  - name: Install mysql-python # allows us to use Ansible mysql_db module
     apt: name=python-mysqldb state=latest
-  - name: Create a new database with name 'datadogmysql'
-    mysql_db:
-      name: datadogmysql
-      state: present
   - name: Create datadog mysql user with privledges
     mysql_user:
       name: datadog